stacklane/docs/🗄/Article/scripting/queries.md

 There are 3 ways to ensure a container is _selected_ and in-scope (before querying a child).

 1. [Dynamic Paths](/🗄/Article/endpoints/dynamic.md) &mdash;
-   If a container model is the target of a dynamic endpoint, then it is automatically selected for all descendant endpoints and directories.
+   If a container model is the target of a dynamic path, then it is automatically selected for all descendant endpoints and directories.
    This selection may be overridden by the other two methods.
 2. Variable Selection &mdash; Every container variable is also a function.
 Whatever happens in this function is